+Popular among watersports and picnic lovers, this recreational beach hosts a range of watersports activities including jet skiing, kayaking, windsurfing, sailing, powerboat racing, aqua sports training, water skiing and banana boat rides.
 Visitors can look forward to picnic shelters complete with barbecue grills, resting huts, restrooms, tracks for jogging and cycling, a fitness area and a playground for children.
 There are also stalls selling fresh food, fruit, fish, handicraft and even pets.

-Close to the Serasa Beach is the Royal Brunei Yacht Club (RBYC) which opened in 1980.
+Close to the Serasa Beach is the Royal Brunei Yacht Club (RBYC).
 With an open-air stilt house design and a private beach area, the club bursts with activities during the weekends and holidays.
 Club members enjoy the open-air restaurant, particularly its mouthwatering seafood offerings, coupled with the cosy and relaxed ambience for a pleasant escape.
-Other features include a swimming pool, children’s play area, boating activities, full shower and changing facilities, a large-screen TV which can be enjoyed in an air-conditioned room and a mini library.
+Other features include a swimming pool, children’s play area, boating activities, full shower and changing facilities, a large screen TV which can be enjoyed in an air-conditioned room and a mini library.

 Perfect for a late afternoon stroll or a quick refreshing swim, this private beach is owed and run by The Empire Brunei.
-Treat yourself to breathtaking views of the South China Sea at the immaculate Empire Hotel Beach.
+Treat yourself to breathtaking views of the South China Sea at the immaculate The Empire Brunei Beach.
 Alternatively, guests who are looking for an adrenaline rush can go for canoeing, kayaking or jet skiing, with equipment all provided by the hotel.

-Copyright 1993 Borneo Bulletin Yearbook 2019 All rights reserved.
+Copyright 1993 Borneo Bulletin Yearbook All rights reserved.